ministryofjustice/hmpps-interventions-docs/doc/adr/0007-integrate-performance-testing-into-pipeline.md

 As of today, we get about around 23-25 requests per second, assets and operational endpoints excluded.

-The (Gatling tooling) can define that we want N number of journeys to complete per a specific period.
+The (Gatling) tooling can define that we want N number of journeys to complete per second.

 We need to define our success in aggregate.
 For example, "98% of dashboard calls to this user are under 2 seconds".